cgwire/kitsu/docs/faq/README.md

 The **search bar** query is applied everytime a new character is typed.
 You don't need to type everything to get a prompt result.

-For example, in the assets page, type the letter `V` and you wil get the result of all the assets starting with a `V`.
+For example, in the assets page, type the letter `O` and you wil get the result of all the assets starting with a `O`.

 ![Search bar result](../img/faq/filter_autocompletion.png)